sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_notification_channel_msteams.md

 ## Import

-Slack notification channels for Secure can be imported using the ID, e.g.
+MS Teams notification channels for Secure can be imported using the ID, e.g.

 ```
-$ terraform import sysdig_secure_notification_channel_slack.example 12345
+$ terraform import sysdig_secure_notification_channel_msteams.example 12345
 ```